shentaotao0327-AI/OpenClaw-control-OTTO/README.md

 </p>

 > Control an Otto9 biped robot with natural language through Feishu (or any chat platform), powered by [OpenClaw](https://github.com/openclaw/openclaw) AI agent.
-## ✨ Owner
-This project is owned by Hu Yuan, with the help of Claude Opus!!!

 ## ✨ What is This?